BACCEducation

 1. Stay Current with Environmental News

-Follow environmental news — climate summits, pollution events, conservation efforts.
+Follow environmental news - climate summits, pollution events, conservation efforts, biodiversity agreements, and resource conflicts.
 Real-world examples strengthen your essays.

 3. Practice Data Analysis